-As boats are finishing make a note of the actual time of the first and last finishing boat for each fleet Try not to keep competitors waiting too long between races, see the SI concerning time limits Any time after the last competitors have passed the windward and wing marks, review the course for its accuracy and move marks quickly if necessary If necessary alter the number of rounds displayed on the course boards eg to lengthen the race if the wind has strengthened.
-If there is any doubt that all competitors have seen the change, raise the L flag, come within hail or I have a message for you.
+Try not to keep competitors waiting too long between races.

+Any time after the last competitors have passed the windward and wing marks, review the course for its accuracy and move marks quickly if necessary.

+If necessary, alter the number of rounds displayed on the course boards e.g. to lengthen the race if the wind has strengthened.
+If there is any doubt that all competitors have seen the change, raise the L flag, (come within hail or I have a message for you).
 Point out the changes to the competitors.

-Check the start line once again Next Race:
+Check the start line once again.

+Next Race:

-Start and complete the second race as the first When the race is completed take down all flags and replace in the box in their correct slots Return & Results:
+Start and complete the second race as the first.

+When the race is completed take down all flags and replace in the box in their correct slots.

+Return & Results: